krzkrzkrz/elm.foo.pub/rust/index.md

 So, here are a few suggestion on how to approach the language to ensure you have a greatest grasp in minimal time:

-1. First one is obvious: read the official [RUST PROGRAMMING LANGUAGE book](https://www.rust-lang.org).
+1. First one is obvious: read the official [RUST PROGRAMMING LANGUAGE](https://doc.rust-lang.org/stable/book).
 This is the best introductory text you can get very easy to read, perfectly paced.
 Read the whole thing beginning to end, run and study the code samples, even when they seem trivial.